Privacy Policy

 Specific retention periods:

-• Account & profile data: while your account is active; deleted within 30 days after account deletion request.
+• Account & profile data: while your account is active; deleted immediately upon your deletion request.

-• Posts, comments, and direct messages: deleted within 30 days after account deletion request.
+• Posts, comments, and direct messages: deleted immediately upon your deletion request.
 Content that has been reshared or screenshotted by other Members is outside our control.

 • Moderation logs (reports, violations): retained up to 2 years to identify repeat violators and respond to legal process.